moppedisco/blog/_posts/2014-02-11-What-not-to-use-in-CSS-preprocessers.markdown

 title:  "CSS preprocessers - the bad parts"
 date:   2014-02-11 12:53:24
 categories: CSS preprocessers
+description: With great power, comes great responsiblity.
 ---

-With great power, comes great responsiblity.

-###The Hard Way

 The problem with saying “no” is that it often shuts down a conversation.
 This can leave a client or boss feeling defensive, that their ideas don’t matter, or, worse yet, that they’ve hired someone who can’t listen or be respectful.
-Nobody wants to lose a client or be fired, so we often won’t say “no” for this very reason.

 Simply disagreeing or refusing also doesn't provide any extra value to the conversation.
 As a consultant or employee, it's often our job to provide solutions and offer an outside perspective; a flat “no” doesn’t give us an opportunity to do either.